SHL Inductive Reasoning Test – A Definitive Guide With Practice Questions

 Candidates will be presented with a pattern and asked to fill in the missing graphic.
 This type of inductive reasoning question is known as the “next in series”.

 Each question will have a series of different graphics made up of shapes.
-You will need to spot the pattern behind the series and select the graphic that will come next in the series from a few different options.
+You will need to spot the pattern behind the series and select the graphic that will come next to make the correct sequence for the series.

 Like with other test types, there is a good chance that there will be a verification test at the assessment centre.
 This will help confirm that the original test was completed honestly.
 During this follow-up test, candidates will be required to answer seven questions in seven minutes.